 6. Don’t be afraid of Catholic dating websites.
 If you’re a little hesitant, I encourage you to check out the success stories on CatholicSingles.com.
 We live in a digital age.
 So much of our communication is done over the internet; why not dating?
 There is no harm in trying.
 I personally know several couples who have found love by surfing the net.
 Remember, nothing is impossible for God.

 7. Go on dates.
 The best way to get to know someone is to go on a date with them.
-I’m not advising go out with every single prospect or going out on more than a few dates with someone you have no interest in, but a few lighthearted dates might be just the thing you need to remain positive and hopeful.
+I’m not advising you to go out with every single prospect or to go out on more than a few dates with someone you have no interest in, but a few lighthearted dates might be just the thing you need to remain positive and hopeful.
 (Bonus: it’s fun to go on dates!
 Enjoy yourself!)

 8. Pray Some More.
 Yes, we started with this one, but it’s so important that we begin and end with it.
 You need to be in constant prayer.
 Prayer for yourself.
 Prayer for those you date.
 Prayer for the one you may eventually marry.
 I recommend trying Novenas as a way to keep your prayers focused and intentional, but don’t pray specifically to get married.
 Instead, pray that you would be open to whatever it is that God wants for your life and that you would be able to find joy in His will.
 This way, you will keep your mind and heart open to all of His plans, whatever they may be.
 Approaching God with this prayer of openness to His desires for you will help to align your own desires with His.